project-gemmi/gemmi/docs/mol.rst

   <gemmi.ResidueSpan of 79: [1(DG) 2(DC) 3(DG) ...
 2070(HOH)]>

-``Chain`` has also functions ``get_subchain()`` and ``subchains()`` that do the same as functions of ``Model`` with the same names, but they only return subchains of the given chain:
+``Chain`` has also functions ``get_subchain()`` and ``subchains()`` that do the same as the functions of ``Model`` with the same names:

 .. doctest::